 Are you at risk?

 Each individual reacts differently to air pollution.
 Small increases in air pollution over a short period of time can increase symptoms of pre-existing illness among those at risk.
 The at-risk population generally includes:

-- Children are more vulnerable to air pollution because they have less-developed respiratory and defense systems, are smaller in size, inhale more air per kilogram of body weight than adults, and they generally spend more time outdoors being physically active
+- Children are more vulnerable to air pollution because they have less-developed respiratory and defence systems, are smaller in size, inhale more air per kilogram of body weight than adults, and they generally spend more time outdoors being physically active

 - People participating in sports or strenuous work outdoors breathe more deeply and rapidly, allowing more air pollution to enter their lungs